-If you have atopic eczema and you use the wrong products, they will cause your eczema to flare because they act as irritants.
-With atopic eczema, it is common for people like your daughter to find their skin irritate by the ingredients of makeup and toiletries.
+If you have atopic eczema and you use the wrong products, they will cause your eczema to flare because they act as irritants to the skin.
+With atopic eczema, it is common for people like your daughter to find their skin irritated by the ingredients found in certain types of makeup and toiletries.

-Fragrance is the biggest offender, and this includes natural or botanical scents.
-Other ingredients that give makeup shimmer or shine, such as mica, as well as sunscreen are irritants.
+Fragrance is the biggest offender, and this includes both natural and botanical scents.
+Other ingredients that give makeup shimmer or shine, such as mica, as well as sunscreen are also irritants.
 Your daughter would be smart to avoid makeup with shine or shimmer.

 Be mindful as well that any product that has water in it will need to be preserved.
 Some of the preservatives are irritants as well as allergens.

 Mineral-based makeup are often safer choices – because they have no water, and therefore are not preserved, and they usually have no fragrance added.
-But I still would avoid mineral makeups with shimmer.
+But I still would recommend that your daughter avoid mineral makeups with shimmer.